Skip to main content

 Frequently Asked Questions

-FIRST CITIZENS BANK OF BUTTE has a Bank Health Score of C (62/100).
+First Citizens Bank of Butte has a Bank Health Score of C (62/100), placing it in average financial health.
 It holds a Tier 1 capital ratio of 0.00%, which is below the 8% "well-capitalized" threshold.
 All deposits up to $250,000 per depositor are FDIC insured regardless of the bank's health.

-FIRST CITIZENS BANK OF BUTTE holds $79M in total assets and $55M in total deposits.
-It is located in BUTTE, MONTANA (FDIC Certificate #22502).
+First Citizens Bank of Butte holds $79M in total assets and $55M in total deposits.
+It is headquartered in Butte, Montana (FDIC Certificate #22502).

-FIRST CITIZENS BANK OF BUTTE has a Tier 1 capital ratio of 0.00%, classifying it as "Critically Undercapitalized."
-The nonperforming loan ratio is 0.00%, and the return on assets is 1.21%.
+First Citizens Bank of Butte has a Tier 1 capital ratio of 0.00%, classifying it as "Critically Undercapitalized."
+Federal regulators consider 8% the threshold for "well-capitalized."
+The bank's nonperforming loan ratio is 0.00%, and the return on assets is 1.21%.

 Yes.
-FIRST CITIZENS BANK OF BUTTE is FDIC-insured (Certificate #22502).
-The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category.
+First Citizens Bank of Butte is FDIC-insured (Certificate #22502).
+The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category — covering checking, savings, money market deposit accounts, and CDs.
 Even if a bank fails, insured depositors typically regain access to funds within two business days.

 Last updated: